Assumable Mortgages in Saratoga Springs Utah: Complete Buyer and Seller Guide 2026 | Kat Ashby

 Step 3: Calculate your actual monthly savings

-If the balance is low — say, $150,000 on a $480,000 home — the monthly savings on the assumed portion may be $250–$300.
+Compare your assumed monthly payment to what a new loan on the full purchase price would cost at today's rate.
+If the balance is low — say, $150,000 on a $480,000 home — the monthly savings may be $250–$300.
 Ask yourself honestly whether those savings justify the longer close, the approval process, and the financing complexity.

 Step 4: Calculate the equity gap and figure out how you'll cover it

 The equity gap is the difference between the purchase price and the remaining loan balance.
 If the home is $500,000 and the assumable balance is $280,000, you need $220,000 beyond the assumed loan.
+Your options:

-If you do use a second mortgage, calculate your blended rate — the weighted average across both loans.
-If the assumed first is at 3% but the second is at 8% or 9%, your blended rate may be close to or exceed what you'd pay on a new conventional mortgage at 6.5%.
-Run the actual math.
+Option B: Get a second mortgage to cover the gap.
+Before assuming this is viable, ask a lender experienced in assumption transactions specifically: Will this servicer allow a second lien?
+Many say no. If you do use a second mortgage, calculate your blended rate — if the assumed first is at 3% but the second is at 8% or 9%, your blended rate may be close to or exceed what you'd pay on a new conventional mortgage at 6.5%.

-Step 5: Ask the seller about their timeline — and be honest about yours
+Step 5: Ask the seller about their timeline

-Step 6: Talk to a lender experienced in assumptions — not just originations
+Step 6: Talk to a lender experienced in assumptions

 Step 7: Confirm the seller is getting a Release of Liability

 The seller must obtain a formal Release of Liability from the lender.
 Without it, the seller remains legally responsible for the loan even after you've taken it over.
-Confirm this is being handled before closing.

 Step 8: Consider alternatives if the assumption doesn't pencil out